 - Improved organisational transparency – removing ambiguity from processes about role and responsibility can drive accountability across the organisation

 By combining these benefits with the expected financial benefits, the organisation is well placed to judge whether the investment in the ERP implementation project is justified.

-If you’re wanting to further discuss the benefits of a new ERP system, then Plan a visit to our ERP HEADtoHEAD™ event taking place on 12 / 13 March in Milton Keynes, UK.
+If you’re wanting to further discuss the benefits of a new ERP system, then Plan a visit to our ERP HEADtoHEAD™ event taking place on 18/19 June in Utrecht, Netherlands.